nutanix/terraform-provider-nutanix/website/docs/r/virtual_machine_clone_v2.html.markdown

 * `name`: - (Optional) The key of this key-value pair
 * `value`: - (Optional) The value associated with the key for this key-value pair.

-See detailed information in [Nutanix Virtual Machine](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).
+See detailed information in [Nutanix Virtual Machine V4](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).

-## Import
-Nutanix Virtual machines can be imported using the `UUID` eg,

-`
-terraform import nutanix_virtual_machine_v2.vm01 0F75E6A7-55FB-44D9-A50D-14AD72E2CF7C
-`